 (In Reality Thrash exiling Saffron and Julie-Su was more due to legal issue than story.)
 Somewhat downplayed that he does care for other people as long as their not echidnas unfortunately and Thrash (as well as Geoffrey) Moral Even Horizon was caused by being Well Intentioned Extremist rather than being evil.

 Metal Sonic was a non-sentient robot for most of the series but was finally given sentience in Sonic Universe #50.
 This very first issue of him having a personality has apparently murder Shard one of the most heroic and likable characters in the comic.
 This is only after a fight that Metal Sonic started by threatening to murder a comatose hospital patient in his bed.
-It should be noted that Metal Sonic's only complaint about what he did in that issue was that he wasn't getting to kill Sonic.
+Metal Sonic's only complaint about what he did in that issue was that he wasn't getting to kill Sonic.

 In the Star Wars Expanded Universe, Raana Tey from the Knights of the Old Republic Series murders her own student, frames the loveable protaganist Zayne Carrick, hires mercenaries to spy on his family, and manipulates his ex-girlfriend into trying to kill him.